Stress basics (9)

 - Unpredictable events.
 Out of the blue, uninvited houseguests arrive.
 Or you discover your rent has gone up or that your pay has been cut.

 - Workplace.
-Common stressors at work include an impossible workload, urgent deadlines and a demanding boss.
+Common stressors at work include an impossible workload, endless emails, urgent deadlines and a demanding boss.

 Not all stress stems from things that happen to you.
 Much of our stress response is self-induced.
 Those feelings and thoughts that pop into your head and cause you unrest are known as internal stressors.
 Examples of internal stressors include:

 - Fears.
-Common ones include fear of flying, fear of heights and fear of public speaking.
+Common ones include fear of failure, fear of public speaking and fear of flying.

-- Uncertainty.
-Few people enjoy not knowing what might happen.
+- Uncertainty and lack of control.
+Few people enjoy not knowing or not being able to control what might happen.
 Think about how you might react when waiting for the results of a medical test.

 - Beliefs.
 These might be attitudes, opinions or expectations.
 You may not even think about how your beliefs shape your experience, but these preset thoughts often set us up for stress.
 Consider the expectations you put on yourself to create a perfect holiday celebration or advance up the career ladder.